ZH-Xu410/SCMCL/README.md

 ## Acknowledgements

 Codes are borrowed heavily from [NED](https://github.com/foivospar/NED).
-We thank for their wonderful work.
+We thank them for their wonderful work.